- April 2, 2023

 Magic Dragon Fried Shrimp Recipe Overview

-Been craving a fried shrimp dish lately?
+Been craving a fried shrimp or dragon shrimp dish lately?

 My latest obsession is Chinese cookbooks from the 60’s and 70’s.
 You can find some fantastic first editions on Ebay for a pittance.
 This was a time period when American home cooks were just beginning to realize they could duplicate their favorite Chinese restaurant dishes at home.

-Admittedly, this Magic Dragon Shrimp recipe is Chinese-American cuisine, not necessarily authentic Chinese food but the kind of cooking that Chinese immigrants brought to America and adapted to their new environment.
 In many of these vintage cookbooks, the writers assume that a home cook may not own a wok or be able to source good rice wine.
-As a result, recipes for fried shrimp and other dishes within these cookbooks are adjusted accordingly.
+As a result, recipes for fried dragon shrimp and other dishes within these cookbooks are adjusted accordingly.

 Ingredients